-Re-envisioning an iconic building with a new interplay (or play) of lighting layers; bringing depth of design, clarity of use, and introducing a dynamic quality that allows for light to dance across and for the the building to be reimagined each night.
+Re-envisioning an iconic building with a new interplay (or play) of lighting layers; bringing depth of design, clarity of use, and introducing a dynamic quality that allows for light to dance across and for the building to be reimagined each night.

 Rooted in the ethos “omnia omnibus ubique”—translating to “all things for all people everywhere”—Harrods department store in London transcends cultures, languages and continents.
 Since its founding almost two centuries ago, the institution has become an iconic British staple, as well as an international marvel, attracting residents and tourists alike to experience the magic of all things Harrods.